Skip to content

 Limit range

-With this option, you can ask Supabase to return a range of items with a start index and end index, for example from index 10 to index 19:
+With this option, you can ask Supabase to return a range of items with a start index and end index, for example from 0 to 2:

 Limit range of items returned by Supabase